fribbels/hsr-optimizer/CONTRIBUTING.md

 ## Use a consistent coding style
 * 2 spaces for indentation rather than tabs
-* You can try running `npm run lint` for style unification
+* Enable auto-format on save in your IDE using the lint settings or run `npm run lint` for style unification

 ## Your first issue & pull request
 - Check current issues in the [BACKLOG](https://github.com/users/fribbels/projects/2)